shahak2/program-analysis-and-verification/docs/assumptions.md

 3. If a node has more than one outgoing edges than these edges are annotated with assume commands.
 4. Programs are syntactically legal, i.e., there is no need to handle syntax errors.

 ### Added assumptions: ###

-1. L0 is always the entry label
+1. L0 is always the entry label.
+2. The conditions statements "assume" and "assert" are always followed by brackets, for example "assume(E)".
+   "E" can be any condition deriviation.